ISSF 10 meter air pistol: Range and target

 The air pistol range is the same as the air rifle range, giving each shooter a table, a 1 meter wide firing point, and a 10-meter distance between the firing line and the target line.
 The current rules require ranges to be built indoors, with specified minimum requirements for artificial lighting.
-Many of the top-level competitions are held at temporary ranges installed in versatile sporting facilities or convention centers.
+The distance from floor level to the centre of the target is 1400mm +/- 50mm.
+Many larger and top-level competitions are held on temporary ranges installed in multi-use sporting facilities or convention centers.